achille-martin/pyqt-crom/README.md

 Review python modules to create a structured project folder with writable paths.

-## Build a complex pyqt-demo app (optional)
+## Build from a complex pyqt-demo app (optional)

-_This section explains how to create an .apk for a more complex pyqt5 app._
+_This section explains how to create an .apk from the more complex pyqt-demo app._

 ### Pre-requisites